jooooow/ising_qubo_demos/README.txt

-demos of ising model and QUBO
+`some demos of ising model and QUBO`